 Author.
 Speaker.
 Pastor.
-Parent.
+Host of “The Thing with Feathers Podcast.”
 Encourager, inspiration-giver, laugh-bringer.
 Displaced Wisconsinite soaking up the sun in California.

-Encouraging a wide range of crowds is my jam, from speaking on podcasts and radio stations coast-to-coast, to bringing the word at high school getaways, to guiding leadership retreats for church elders, college students, women’s groups, or retirees.
+Encouraging a wide range of crowds is my jam, from speaking on podcasts and radio stations coast-to-coast, to bringing the faith-filled fun to high school getaways, to guiding leadership retreats for church professionals, college students, women’s groups, or retirees.
 If you want to laugh, be refreshed, and find inspiration, I’m your girl!

 (And do I do virtual events?
 Yes, I do.
 And they’re awesome.)

-My husband Daryl and I serve as pastors at Presbyterian Church of the Master in southern California, where we revel in joining Jesus at work.
+My husband Daryl and I serve at Presbyterian Church of the Master in southern California, where we revel in joining Jesus at work.

 Thanks for stopping by!